VirginiaSek/Algo/README.md

 ./build/benchmarkSC ../tests/ references.csv results.csv
 ```

-Where `../tests` is the folder where the csv files are located, `references.csv` is the file with the reference step count and `results.csv` is the filename of the output file.
+Where `../tests` is the folder where the acceleration csv files are located, `references.csv` is the file with the reference step count and `results.csv` is the filename of the output file.
 Change accordingly.

+Acceleration files are expected to he in a flat folder (no subfolders), with the following structure:
+`ms, accx, accy, accz`

+The reference file has the following structure:
+`subject number, testname (same as the acceleration, minus csv), step count from Bangle, step count reference, activity`